oelison/ioBroker.mediola-gateway/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   axios with log error on error
+-   ack true for readonly objects
+-   ack check on state change
+-   invalid chars checked

 ### 0.1.3 (2023-05-18)

 -   test and release script corrected